mageirakos/kobe-bryant-shot-selection/README.md

 # Kobe-Bryant-Shot-Selection
 The data is taken from kaggle's Kobe Bryant Shot Selection competition : https://www.kaggle.com/c/kobe-bryant-shot-selection

-## Version 0.1
--Data Preprocessing
--Creating some new features
--Exploratory Data Analysis answering the questions:
-    1)What is Kobe's FG% and how many shots did he take?
-    2)Can we plot Kobe's shot attempts and accuracy as the game progresses?
-    3)Can we visualize based on location if distance from the basket, court zone, shot type etc. makes a difference in shot accuracy?
-    4)Can we plot out Kobe's accuracy based on the different features in our dataset?

-## To be done
-1) Better visualizations
-2) Answer more questions
-3) Train models that avoid "leakage"

 ## About
 Kobe Bryant marked his retirement from the NBA by scoring 60 points in his final game as a Los Angeles Laker on Wednesday, April 12,    2016.
 Drafted into the NBA at the age of 17, Kobe earned the sport’s highest accolades throughout his long career.